microchip-pic-avr-examples/pic16f13145-quadrature-decoder-timers-mplab-mcc/README.md

 <br><img src="./images/demo.png" width="800">

-**Note:** Follow the steps in the [How to use MPLAB® Data Visualizer](#how-to-use-mplab®-data-visualizer-tbd) section to set up the Data Visualizer so that it can correctly show the text messages through UART1.
+**Note:** Follow the steps in the [How to use MPLAB® Data Visualizer](#how-to-use-mplab®-data-visualizer) section to set up the Data Visualizer so that it can correctly show the text messages through UART1.

 ## Summary

 This application showcases how to create a quadrature decoder circuit that can detect and count clockwise and counterclockwise pulses on rising and falling edges of the quadrature signals using the CLB peripheral.

-## How to use MPLAB® Data Visualizer [#TBD]
+## How to use MPLAB® Data Visualizer

 This section illustrates how to use the MPLAB® X Data Visualizer.
 This can be applied to any other projects.